 Let's talk about #1, Stretching.
 This is going to be a short talk.
 I don’t recommend this technique!
 It makes the shank thinner and weakens the overall integrity of your ring.
 You know how a rubber band looks when you pull it apart?
 Now imagine that being done to your ring.

 Let's talk about #2, adding a bridge of gold.
 This is done by cutting the bottom of the shank.
 We do this when your ring is slowly brought up to the proper temperature.
 Then we gently pull the two sides apart.
 We then custom build a bridge of new gold.
 We use as our guide, the width and depth of your ring, making the new piece in the size needed to enlarge it.
 We solder or laser weld the newly made piece into the opening we've created in your ring to make it larger.
 The key is to preserve the thickness at the base of the ring where it is so needed.

 The gradient way we bring your ring up to the proper heat level to work the gold, platinum or silver is key in keeping the molecular bonds strong in your ring.

 How we Size Your Ring Smaller

 Sizing a ring down is similar.
 The proper length of gold is cut from the bottom of the shank and the two sides are joined together and soldered closed.

-I’m often asked what we do with the little piece of gold that is left over when we make a ring smaller.
+I'm often asked what we do with the little piece of gold that is left over when we make a ring smaller.
 To preserve the beauty and integrity of your ring, we are careful of the ring.
-The little piece that we remove, we’re not so careful of.
-It ends up in a small sizing a little misshapen bit of gold or whatever metal we’re working on.
+The little piece that we remove, we're not so careful of.
+It ends up when sizing a ring smaller a little misshapen bit of gold or whatever metal we're working on.
 We do a quick weighing and credit you for the gold.
 We recycle the gold.
 If we remove a piece three sizes or more from a wide ring we return the piece to you.